YuKitsune/Chameleon/README.md

       - [ ] Billing reminders
     - [ ] New entry in quarantine
   - [ ] Testing
+    - [ ] Move mongodb calls behind a repository pattern so testing can be easier
     - [ ] Can re-work some existing tests so that they test the handlers instead of the API itself
+- [ ] Frontend
+  - [ ] We need one...
+  - [ ] Spike out a PoC and work backwards to the API
 - [ ] MTD (Mail Transfer Daemon)
+  - [ ] Investigate:
+    - [ ] Can we rip this out and just use the original go-guerilla?
   - [ ] Accept incoming mail
     - [ ] Support for TLS
     - [ ] Support for S/MIME